 Prepare to talk about whiteness in non-combative ways

-Discussion about concepts like white privilege can make white people uncomfortable, especially disadvantaged white people who may not feel privileged themselves.
+Discussion about concepts like white privilege often make white people defensive, especially disadvantaged white people who may not feel privileged themselves.

 While you need to be direct when speaking about whiteness and white privilege to support understanding, it's important that you consider your school's circumstances.